aysenurarslann/aysenurarslann/README.md

 I'm always excited to work on innovative AI projects, especially those involving **NLP in Turkish**, **multimodal systems**, or **ethical data practices**.
 Whether it's open-source contributions, research, or startup ideas — let’s build something meaningful together.

-> "You have enjoyed working on topics that are new or secret in your workplace because it motivates you." — Patrice

 Let’s turn curiosity into impact. 🚀